Main Office Support and Resources

 Instructions for how to book a room or equipment through Outlook are located here.

-Research and teaching supplies are available from Chemistry Stores (SB 050).
-All counter sales at Chem Stores must be processed through an interdepartmental billing (IDB) payment card.
+Research and teaching supplies are available from Science Stores (SB 050).
+All counter sales at Science Stores must be processed through an interdepartmental billing (IDB) payment card.
 Each card is attached to an accounting number.
 IDB cards are provided by your manager/supervisor.
 Based on available stock items, the sale of certain goods may be limited.
 Stationery, safety and cleaning supplies cannot be purchased on tri-council research accounts.

-Purchase requisitions are placed through Chemistry Stores (SB 050).
+Purchase requisitions are placed through Science Stores (SB 050).
 All orders must be complete and approved by your supervisor.
 Please review the University of Calgary supply chain management policy (www.ucalgary.ca/finance/procedures-guidelines-handbooks).
 Departments and faculties are required to use the following approved procurement processes in their purchasing activities:

 University authorized purchase orders